Our office includes staff in the Blake A building, the Chaplain’s Office, and the Wellness Center.

 Student Health provides services only when the College is in regular session.
 Services begin when students arrive at the beginning of each semester and end the last day of the examination period each semester.
 Student Health does not provide regular service during May term.

 The Emergency Room at Centra Southside Community Hospital is designed to treat medical emergencies.
 It is expensive and inefficient to go there for routine medical care; therefore, students should try to seek medical assistance during regular Student Health hours whenever possible.

 Students are responsible for contacting their professors and advisors when any illness or injury prevents them from attending class, class-related activities, or exams.

-Students are advised to come to the Health Center for appropriate treatment/follow-up, as well as to sign a medical information release form in the event professors contact the Health Center for verification of the student’s ailment.
+Students are advised to come to Student Health for appropriate treatment/follow-up, as well as to sign a medical information release form in the event professors contact Student Health for verification of the student’s ailment.
 If the student was treated at an off-campus medical entity, they will need to submit official documentation from the licensed healthcare provider (MD, PA, or FNP).
 Documentation from a healthcare provider who is also a family member is not accepted.

 Crisis intervention services are available on a 24-hour basis.
 For mental health emergencies after office hours, please contact Campus Police at (434) 223-6164 and they will contact the on-call counselor.

 Counseling services are provided to assist students with their adjustment to college life and their resolution of personal concerns.
 Typical student concerns include adjustment to transition and change, uncertainty about values and goals, lack of motivation, poor attention or concentration, relationship conflicts, family concerns, grief and loss, anxiety, depression, and substance abuse.
 All information shared is strictly confidential and is shared with no one else without the student’s written consent.
 Referrals are made as appropriate to other sources of assistance, both on and off campus.

 For an appointment call (434) 223-6411.